maeveliucsb/EDS-223-Aquaculture-and-Sealife/README.md

 If a bug is spotted-shoot me an email (maeveli@ucsb.edu) and we can figure out together what's going on.
 Include the code ran, the error message recieved, and a screenshot of what you're working with.
 I'd appreciate it if you didn't contribute to this!
 Its my work for a class and a record of my process for research.

-I will be the sole author and contributor to this homework assignment.
+I developed this assignment with Caitlin Nordheim-Maestras and Lauren Puffer.
 The assignment was written by Ruth Oliver.

 # Data Access
 Sea Life base can be accessed here: https://www.sealifebase.ca/search.php